minh-nguyenthien-tpv-clv/vsm-design-pattern-homework/strategy-pattern/readme.md

 Paying 1000 by cash on delivery.
 ```

+### Strategy Pattern Usecases:
+- When there are multiple ways (algorithms) to perform a task
+- When you want to avoid nested conditional structures
+- When you want to follow the Open/Closed Principle in SOLID
+- When you want easier maintenance and extensibility
+- When you need to change algorithms at runtime

 ### Advantages of the Strategy Pattern:
 - **Easy to extend**: You can add new strategies without changing the core system code.
 - **Flexible**: Strategies can be selected or changed at runtime.